hallzhallz/hallzhallz.github.io/HandyLinuxCommands/Readme.md

 Quit without saving with ‘:q!’ in command mode.

-Quit with saving with ‘ZZ’ in command mode.
+Quit with saving with `ZZ` in command mode.

 Save with `:w` in command mode.